 An important issue for assets that are traded internationally is the extent to which the time-varying compensation that investors require for accepting a risky payoff is the extent to which this compensation is driven by world, rather than domestic, factors, i.e. the extent to which the domestic market is integrated into world markets.
 Several papers have investigated this issue but, as we noted above, most of them focus on equity markets.
-In this paper we ask what can be learned from European bond markets after Monetary Integration and, in particular, we will assess the relative importance of systemic/international/world risk factors or idiosyncratic/domestic/local risk factors in explaining European Union-15 countries' yield spreads after the introduction of the Euro.
+In this paper we ask what can be learned from European bond markets after Monetary Integration and, in particular, we will assess the relative importance of systemic or idiosyncratic risk factors in explaining European Union-15 countries' yield spreads after the introduction of the Euro.

 One way to study this is to assume that markets are fully integrated, and to test the restrictions generated by Asset Pricing Models (APMs): a rejection is interpreted as a rejection of the joint hypothesis of full integration and the APM (Dumas and Solnik, 1995).
 However, this integration assumption reflects a fundamental difficulty in international asset pricing, since current APMs can accommodate only the two extremes of integration or segmentation, and both of these will be rejected if markets are only partially integrated.
 Some combination of the polar models is required in order to deal with partially integrated markets.
-The work by Bekaert and Harvey (1995, 1997) is in this vein and allows the level of integration to change over time by combining the polar models.
-In our paper, following Barr and Priestley (2005), we use a version of Bekaert and Harvey's (1995) CAPM-based model mixed with Pagano and von Thadden's (2004) model in order to investigate the level of integration in the European Union bond markets.
+The work by Bekaert and Harvey (1995, 1997) and Barr and Priestley (2004) is in this vein and allows the level of integration to change over time by combining the polar models.
+In this paper, we use a model that draws on Barr and Priestley (2004) and Favero, Pagano and von Thadden (2007) in order to investigate the level of integration in the European Union bond markets.